 - If adding anything at the end (food coloring, chocolate chips, nuts, etc.), continue to work the addition through the batter as gently as possible in a flowing folding motion.

 Incorrect Oven Temperature can sink a cake in the middle

 An oven that isn’t properly calibrated can run either too hot or too cold.
 This can easily cause a cake to fall during the baking process, and sometimes afterward, especially if there’s a drastic temperature difference between the oven heat and the air temperature in the room.

-If possible, spring for an external oven thermometer LIKE THIS ONE to make sure that when it says 350 on the dial, it’s really 350 inside the oven.
+If possible, spring for an external oven thermometer to make sure that when it says 350 on the dial, it’s really 350 inside the oven.
 I actually test my oven heat in 3 spots (far back corner top, far right corner lower, and center front) once per year.
 I move things around the oven to compensate for hot and cold spots.

 Also, don’t be tempted to peek inside that oven for at least the first 80% of the suggested baking time.
 Remember that each time you open the oven door, the temperature inside can drop as many as 10 degrees.
 These tiny fluctuations in temperature can affect the even rising of the cake.

 Unless a recipe specifically calls for it, don’t let a finished batter sit for very long before baking.
 20-25 minutes while the first batch bakes is fine; a few hours while you run out to pick up the kids and finish some errands is not.

 Remember that the minute the wet and dry ingredients meet, a chemical reaction starts to take place (like those baking soda volcanoes we all made in 7th grade science class).